emilyfoxmusic/canon-creator/diary-of-a-canon.md

 ##### Tasks that would be good to start soon:

 * Get it exporting to Lilypond and/or notation XML so that I can play it outside of Sonic Pi

+#### Date: December 30th 2015

+Yesterday I managed to do the exporting to Lilypond.
+Now I have a lot of tidying before I do much else.
+I think a lot of the code needs refactoring to make it nice.
+I want a vaguely polished version that I can call v1.0 today.
+Here I define v1.0.

+##### Version 1.0 of canon-creator

+##### Capabilities:

+* Time signatures: 3/4 and 4/4
+* Optional parameters:
+  - Key: note and major or minor
+  - Range of the piece: [*min*, *max*], *nil* for unspecified.
+  - Number of voices: up to three for 3/4 and four for 4/4
+  - Probabilities of each transform: [P1, P2, P3, P4, P5]
+  - Chord progression: array of the chord names <I, IV, V, VI> of length n where n is the number of beats in the bar.
+Generate a warning if the final one is not I - it will sound incomplete.
+* Sonic Pi plays the canons, with correct durations
+* Exports to Lilypond and user can choose to put all voices on the same stave, different staves, or just show a single melody.
+* Known issues that need sorting
+  - Octaves...
+Fix by specifying whole scale.
+  - Having the same notes for same chords makes it sound dodgy.
+Fix by adding logic constraints for these, and then picking one randomly afterwards.
+  - Thirds do not play properly.
+Fix by changing the player to use rationals.
+  - Add durations to Sonic Pi's playing of the canons.

+##### General tasks

+* Generate/ take in the scale.
+* Edit the canon structure to contain info- num of voices and time signature, more like the original plan.
+* Generate/ take in the chord progression.
+* Generate the notes to use in each chord (in later versions this can be specifiable).
+* Take the notes to proper melodies- 'add spice'.
+Take into account the user parameters.
+* Complete Sonic Pi player and Lilipond player.
+* Perhaps?
+Add Midi support.
+This can be done from Lilypond.